jimxx1995/usedcaranalysis/README.md

 ## Data Viz App (hosted by Heroku)

-**open the link below to see the web app, it may need a few minutes for activation since the web app will sleep if no traffic in a 30 minute period**
+<h6>open the link below to see the web app, it may need a few minutes for activation since the web app will sleep if no traffic in a 30 minute period<h6>

 we used Honda Civic as an example to create an web app for data visualizations, you can change it to any car you want in the [EDA Dash notebook](EDA_Dash.ipynb).